pmalik8/IntroToBlazorWorkshop/docs/06-event-handling-data-binding.md

 ## Event handling

-Event handlers for DOM elements can be specified using the standard HTML event handling attributes (`onclick`, `oninput`, etc.), but prefixed with an `@` character to specify a C# method.
+Event handlers for DOM elements can be specified using the standard HTML event handling attributes (`onclick`, `oninput`, etc.), but prefixed with an `@` character.
 The `@` character won't show up in the rendered markup, but is used as a Razor compiler directive.
 The value of the attribute can be a method group name (`@onclick="OnClick"`), or an inline delegate defined using lambda syntax (`@onclick="() => currentCount++"`).
 Event handlers can be sync or async and can take event specific arguments.
-When a component handles an event it is automatically rendered after the event handler has executed.
+When a component handles an event, it is automatically rendered after the event handler has executed.

 ## Data binding